NeelimaChinta/Personal-Diary-/README.md

 # Personal-Diary-
-A simple password protected personal diary
+A simple password protected personal diary.
+This project was a part of my C programming course in my 2nd semester of college.